joshpierce/personal-portfolio-tutorial/README.md

 > Note: after forking the repo, you can click the ⚙ icon, and the first setting available should give you the option to rename your repo however you'd like.

-Next we'll wnat to create or navigate to a folder where you'd like to keep this project.
+Next we'll want to create or navigate to a folder where you'd like to keep your project.
 Then run the following commands in order.

 ```bash
 # Clone your repository (you may be asked to login to github at this point.)